 Entering a geothermal pool, enriched with a richness in silica, algae, and mineral salt combined with heat at approximately 40°C, is a must-do when visiting Iceland in the summer.
 Believed to strengthen the youth of the body - the geothermal waters and their natural minerals soothe aching muscles and relax the mind, either as a special treat or after a glorious hike in the surrounding landscapes.

-A wonder in the heart of a black lava field, The Blue Lagoon is perfect for a day trip from Iceland’s notorious capital - Reykjavik.
-This ever-enhancing lagoon is on the top of travellers bucket lists and deservedly so.
+The Blue Lagoon is a perfect day trip from Iceland’s notorious capital - Reykjavik.
+The lagoon is on the top of travellers' bucket lists and deservedly so.
 The sought-after waters originate from volcanic aquifers 2000 meters within the earth and underground, the freshwater and ocean water mix with flaming heat and immense pressure to constitute the mineral-rich geothermal seawater.
+A wonder in the heart of a black lava field.

 If you are visiting the Northern region of Iceland, Mývatn Nature Baths and Geosea Sea Baths in Húsavík offer a glorious experience to destress.
 Or, if you are adventuring around the Golden Circle Route, bypass the Secret Lagoon or Fontana Geothermal Baths to spend some time in the soothing waters.